-This register contains the load value for the PWM counter.
+These registers contain the load value for the PWM counter (PWM0LOAD controls the PWM generator 0 block, and so on).
 Based on the counter mode, either this value is loaded into the counter after it reaches zero, or it is the limit of up-counting after which the counter decrements back to zero.

-If the Load Value Update mode is immediate, this value is used the next time the counter reaches zero; if the mode is synchronous, it is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 463).
+If the Load Value Update mode is immediate, this value is used the next time the counter reaches zero; if the mode is synchronous, it is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 464).
 If this register is re-written before the actual update occurs, the previous value is never used and is lost.